kdadler/slate/source/includes/_salesOrders.md

-conditionsOfSale | object | The conditions of sale for the order customerConditionsOfSale | array | The above conditions formatted for display to the customer totals | object | Sales order calculated totals, split into categories (see below) created | string | Datetime that the sales order was created
+conditionsOfSale | object | The conditions of sale for the order customerConditionsOfSale | array | The above conditions formatted for display to the customer totals | object | Sales order calculated totals, split into categories (see below) packingListAvailable | bool | Is the packing list file available to be downloaded? invoiceAvailable | bool | Is the invoice file available to be downloaded? created | string | Datetime that the sales order was created

 ## Sales Order Total Fields